-The continued decrease in the number of our seriously delinquent single-family loans, as well as lengthy foreclosure timelines in a number of states, resulted in a reduction in the number of REO acquisitions and fewer dispositions in 2014 compared with 2013 and 2012.
+The continued decrease in the number of our seriously delinquent single-family loans, as well as lengthy foreclosure timelines in a number of states, resulted in a reduction in the number of REO acquisitions and fewer dispositions in 2015 compared with 2014 and 2013.

 Neighborhood stabilization is a core principle in our approach to managing our REO inventory.
-As a result, we seek to keep properties in good condition and, where appropriate, repair them to make them more marketable.
-Our goal is to maximize the sales prices of the properties we sell.
-Additionally, before we market our foreclosed properties, we may choose to repair them in order to maximize the sales price and increase the likelihood that an owner occupant will purchase.
-The percentage of properties we repair prior to marketing has increased as a result of market demand and our continued focus on stabilizing neighborhoods and increasing opportunities for owner occupants to purchase.
-We repaired approximately 67,000 properties from our single-family REO inventory at an average cost of approximately \$7,900 per property during 2014 and repaired approximately 66,000 properties at an average cost of approximately \$6,700 per property during 2013 compared with repairs of approximately 84,000 properties at an average cost of approximately \$6,100 per property during 2012.
-We provided approximately 29,000 loan workouts in the third quarter of 2015 to help homeowners stay in their homes or otherwise avoid foreclosure.
-Our loan workout efforts have helped to stabilize neighborhoods, home prices and the housing market.
+As a result, we seek to keep properties in good condition and, where appropriate, repair them to make them more marketable and increase the likelihood that an owner occupant will purchase.
+We repaired approximately 54,000 properties from our single-family REO inventory at an average cost of approximately \$9,300 per property during 2014.
+We repaired approximately 67,000 properties from our single-family REO inventory at an average cost of approximately \$7,900 per property during 2015 with repairs of approximately 66,000 properties at an average cost of approximately \$6,700 per property during 2013.
+As the number of foreclosures on properties in judicial foreclosure states increased in 2015 compared to 2014, we experienced an increase in average property repair expenses, as a result of the longer foreclosure timelines in those states.

 Repairing REO properties increases sales to owner occupants and increases financing options for REO buyers.
 In addition, we encourage homeownership through our First LookTM marketing period.
 During this First Look period, owner occupants, some nonprofit organizations and public entities may submit offers and purchase properties without competition from investors.
-Approximately 75,000 of the 133,000 single-family properties we sold in 2014 were purchased by owner occupants, nonprofit organizations or public entities.
+Approximately 58% of the single-family properties we sold in 2015 were purchased by owner occupants, nonprofit organizations or public entities.